A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: Foundational Recommender Systems

 The evolution of CBF recommendation models starts from traditional methods \cite{Pazzani2007Content-basedSystems} like vector-space models, probabilistic models, and decision trees, relying on manual feature engineering and similarity calculations.
 Vector-space models compute item similarity through cosine similarity \cite{turney2010frequency}, probabilistic models estimate the likelihood of user preference with statistical analysis \cite{prob-cbf}, and decision trees recommend items by categorizing them based on attributes \cite{Pazzani2007Content-basedSystems}.
 These models laid the groundwork for personalized recommendations by leveraging explicit item features and user preferences.

 Algorithmic advancements in computer science and ML methods led to a shift to sophisticated neural networks that allow automatic feature extraction and learning complex data patterns \cite{zhang2019deep}.
 These neural network-based systems leverage deep learning to analyze user interactions and item features across different modalities, including textual (such as reviews \cite{zheng2017joint}, citations \cite{Bhagavatula2018Content-basedRecommendation}, and news \cite{Joseph2019ContentGraphs}), streaming (like music \cite{Chen2021LearningRecommendation}), and image data \cite{Deng2018LeveragingSystem}.
+In practice, the tunable choices are the feature-weighting/normalization scheme and the similarity metric (e.g., cosine or Pearson), whereas any similarity cutoff for top-N selection is an operational post-hoc threshold rather than a model hyperparameter~\cite{Lops2011ContentBased,Baltrunas2011ContextMatrix}.
 The overall goal of these advancements is to generate personalized recommendations by aligning user profiles with item characteristics.

 \textit{Challenges with CBF:} In general, CBF faces challenges such as the cold-start problem, over-specialization (only suggesting items similar to those the user has already seen or liked), computational cost (which can increase quadratically or cubically with the number of users and items), and a lack of updates to user and item profiles.